MdAman555/Hospitality-Analysis-Dashboard/README.md

 ### 4. Data Source
 More info on where the data comes from and how it’s structured
 Example:
-Source: Ski-resort-stats.com & NASA Earth Observations.

-Data on ~500 ski resorts around the world, including details on their location, prices, slopes, lifts, and seasons, as well as a complementary table with the snow cover around the world for each month of 2022.
+Source: from a particular YouTube channel for data analytics project pulled from the zip file named "CodeBasics"

 ### 5. Features / Highlights
 The best dashboard explanation format.
 •	Business problem
 •	Goal of the dashboard
-•	Walk through of key visuals (briefly!)
+•	Walk-through of key visuals (briefly!)
 •	Business impact & Insights

 Example: